 Homes with active contingent status are still on the market, meaning buyers can request to view a property and make an offer.

-Since contingencies pose risk that a deal will fall through, some sellers include a “kick-out” clause in the agreement to increase their chances of getting a better offer.
-With a kick-out clause, the buyer can accept a noncontingent second offer while the property is still active contingent.
-In this scenario, the buyer who made the first offer can either remove their contingencies or back out of the deal.
+Since contingencies pose the risk that a deal will fall through, some sellers include a “kick-out” clause in the agreement to increase their chances of getting a better offer.
+With a kick-out clause, the seller can accept a noncontingent second offer while the property is still active contingent.
+In this scenario, the buyer who made the first offer can either settle their contingencies or back out of the deal.

 The Takeaway

-What does active contingent mean?
-Put simply, it means a seller has accepted an offer with contingencies that haven’t been met yet.
-Active contingency meaning varies from deal to deal and may involve a home inspection, securing financing, or a buyer selling their previous home.
+Active contingent simply means that a seller has accepted an offer with contingencies that haven’t yet been met.
+The meaning of this term varies from deal to deal and may involve conducting a home inspection, securing financing, or a buyer selling their previous home.

 It’s important to have your financial ducks in a row if you’re considering an offer on an active contingent property.
 That way, you’ll be prepared if the initial deal falls through.